-- Maintain a GPA of 3.3. - Accept a leadership role in ensuring adherence to the UVI student code of conduct and demonstrate their personal adherence to that code.

-- •Receive a grade of B or better in each of three required Honors courses and in two additional Honors designated courses, one of which must be in their major. - •Complete and report on a structured educational experience outside of the territory, planning for which must be developed with their Honors advisor/mentor and approved by the Honors Council, by the end of their junior year. - •Complete and report on a professional outreach experience, planning for which must be developed with their Honors advisor/mentor and approved by the Honors Council, by the end of their junior year. - •Complete and satisfactorily defend a thesis or project in their senior year.
+- Maintain a GPA of 3.3. - •Accept a leadership role in ensuring adherence to the UVI student code of conduct and demonstrate their personal adherence to that code. - •Receive a grade of B or better in each of three required Honors courses (HON 101, HON 201, HON 301). - Complete and report on a structured educational experience outside of the territory, planning for which must be developed with their Honors advisor/mentor and approved by the Honors Council, by the end of their junior year. - Complete and report on a professional outreach experience, planning for which must be developed with their Honors advisor/mentor and approved by the Honors Council, by the end of their junior year. - Complete and satisfactorily defend a thesis or project in their senior year (HON 401/402).